University of South Bohemia in České Budějovice: Structure

 This faculty consists of 15 academic departments which are attended by almost 2,200 students and it has 156 university teachers and 92 non-teaching employees.

 Faculty of Fisheries and Protection of Waters:

-It is the most recently established faculty (estd.
-2009) of the university and has 140 employers, 230 students and 50 doctoral candidates whereby more than half of the doctoral candidates are from abroad.
+This is the most recently established faculty (estd.
+2009) of the university.
+It has 140 employers, 230 students and 50 doctoral candidates.
+More than half of the doctoral candidates are from abroad.

 Faculty of Health and Social Sciences:

-Initially, it started as a part of the Faculty of Education but starting the next academic year 1991/1992 it became a separate faculty.
-The faculty has total of 7 academic departments with an official motto of "We teach people to help."
+Initially, it started as a part of the Faculty of Education, but starting in the next academic year, 1991/1992, it became a separate faculty.
+The faculty has total of seven academic departments with an official motto of "We teach people to help."